My Student Home: a look inside private rented accommodation in Norwich

 Welcome to My Student Home, our blog series on renting private accommodation while studying in Norwich, written by students for students.

-This blog series aims to highlight the ease and affordability of living in Norwich, which has been rated the sixth most affordable city in the UK for students.
+This blog series aims to highlight the ease and affordability of living in Norwich, which has been rated the tenth most affordable city in the UK for students.

 In this blog post, we meet third year student Kyra Vergho who hails from Kentucky, USA.
 Here, she shows us around her terraced house situated 20 minutes away from campus.